Outer-Wilds-New-Horizons/new-horizons/README.md

 ## Features

+NH allows you to create planets:
--   Load planet meshes or details from asset bundles
+- Load planet meshes or details from asset bundles made in Unity
--   Use our [template Unity project](https://github.com/ow-mods/outer-wilds-unity-template) to create assets for use in NH, including all game scripts recovered using UtinyRipper
--   Separate solar system scenes accessible via wormhole OR via the ship's new warp drive feature found in the ship's log
--   Remove or edit existing planets, including their orbits
 - Create custom planets from heightmaps/texturemaps with support for triplanar mapping
--   Create stars (and supernovae), comets, asteroid belts, satellites, quantum planets/moons, and custom Dark Bramble dimensions.
--   Add stock planet features to custom ones, such as geysers, cloaking fields, meteor-launching volcanoes, rafts, tornados, and Dark Bramble seeds/nodes.
+- Add stock planet features: dialogue, Nomai text, geysers, cloaking fields, meteor-launching volcanoes, rafts, tornados, Dark Bramble seeds/nodes, black/white holes, funnels, lava/oceans/sand, signalscope signals/frequencies and others.
--   Binary orbits
--   Signalscope signals and custom frequencies
--   Surface scatter: rocks, trees, etc, using in-game models, or custom ones
--   Black hole / white hole pairs
--   Custom dialogue, slide-reel projections, translatable text, and custom ship log entries for rumour mode and map mode
--   Funnels and variable surface height (can be made of sand/water/lava/star)
+- Edit existing planets: Remove them, alter their orbits, add/delete objects from them.
+- All these features work in both the main solar system and the Eye of the Universe scene

+Even if the majority of your story mod is going to be done in Unity, NH still offers useful features which will improve mod-compatibility and stop you reinventing the wheel:
+- NH allows you to separate your story mod into its own solar system scene accessible via wormhole OR via the ship's new warp drive feature found in the ship's log.
+- NH allows you to create custom ship log entries.
+- NH allows you to create Inhabitant slide reels with asynchronous loading optimization.
+- NH has a localization system to translate ship logs, dialogue, Nomai text, and custom UI elements.
+- NH allows you to add new characters to the cosmic-jam-session at the Eye of the Universe while ensuring mod compatibility

+Use our [template Unity project](https://github.com/ow-mods/outer-wilds-unity-template) to create assets for use in NH, including all game scripts recovered using UtinyRipper

 ## Development

-If you want to help (please dear god help us) then check out the [contact](#contact) info below or the [contributing](https://github.com/xen-42/outer-wilds-new-horizons/blob/master/CONTRIBUTING.md) page.
+If you want to help (please dear god help us) then check out the [contact](#contact) info below or the [contributing](https://github.com/Outer-Wilds-New-Horizons/new-horizons/blob/master/CONTRIBUTING.md) page.

-The Unity project we use to make asset bundles for this mod is [here](https://github.com/xen-42/new-horizons-unity).
+The Unity project we use to make asset bundles for this mod is [here](https://github.com/Outer-Wilds-New-Horizons/nh-unity).

 ## Contact